Efficient Fourier representations of families of Gaussian processes: Spectral representation of GPs

 \end{theorem} \begin{proof} Using the independence of the Gaussian coefficients of $f$, clearly,

 Applying standard trigonometric properties to (\ref{111}), we obtain

 \end{proof}

 An immediate consequence of Theorem \ref{120} is that an $m$-point quadrature rule for the evaluation of the inverse Fourier transform of a covariance kernel provides a weight-space representation of that Gaussian process.
 Moreover the accuracy of the quadrature rule is exactly the accuracy of the effective covariance kernel.
-This leads to a natural tradeoff: the more terms in an expansion, the greater the accuracy of the effective covariance kernel but the less compressed the GP representation.
-We now describe the numerical procedure we use for constructing the quadrature rule.
+Specifically,

+Due to the computational demands of computing with Gaussian processes, practitioners often make tradeoffs between accuracy of some approximate inference algorithm and computational efficiency.
+In the algorithm of this paper, we use quadrature rules, discussed in subsequent sections, that are equipped with theoretical guarantees on their accuracy.
+These guarantees on quadrature accuracy translate directly to guarantees on pointwise kernel approximation error due to \eqref{111b}.
+We now describe the numerical procedure we use for constructing quadrature rules for Gaussian process representation \eqref{56}.